-Groundwater is all the water below the surface of the ground in the subsoil.
+Groundwater is all the water below the surface in the subsoil.
 Groundwater was once rainwater.
 When rain falls on the ground, it sinks between the grains of sand, clay, or pebbles.
 The rainwater sinks into the ground until it can go no deeper.
 For example, because it encounters an impermeable layer of clay.
 Or groundwater that is already there.

 What is the difference between shallow and deep groundwater?